labo

 Prog Nucleic Acid Res Mol Biol (2009) 85: 1-41

-Furthermore, the nature of DNA polymerase III plays a role in the overall organisation of the genome.
+The type of DNA polymerase III also plays a role in the overall organisation of the genome.
 Firmicutes, which have two such polymerases (DnaE and PolC), show a strong bias in gene distribution.
-Analysis of the genes co-evolving with these polymerases shows that the different bacterial clades have different origins.
-This has a consequence of considerable importance for the question of the origins of life, as it shows that there is no single ancestor, no LUCA, but a population of progenotes that merged and divided several times before giving rise to the species we know today.
+Analysis of the genes that co-evolve with these polymerases shows that the different bacterial clades have different origins.
+This has important implications for the origins of life, as it shows that there is no single ancestor, no LUCA, but a population of progenitors that merged and split several times before giving rise to the species we know today.

 Synthetic Biology: the cell chassis and the organisation of the genome